kingkobold27/blackout/README.md

-# blackout
+# Loading Tips
-tool that completely blacks out the screen periodically
+Tool that provides fun tips for users!